5 Key Challenges to Building a Supply Chain With Environmental Sustainability in Mind

 1. Increased Costs

-Cost pressures are real, and here are some that could be introduced as companies strive toward sustainability in the supply chain:
+Cost pressures are real, and here are some that could be introduced as companies strive toward supply chain sustainability:

 • Cost of hiring and using specialists to advise on new systems, policies, and protocols.